Landlord Guide to Rental Property

 When purchasing a rental, buy a property needing few repairs.
 Massive rehabs on a rental will quickly diminish your ROI.
 Try to buy properties that only need cosmetic repairs, and try to avoid buying a property as a rental if it needs major structural work such as foundation, plumbing, or significant water damage.

 Generally speaking, a property needing a huge rehab makes a better flip and resell opportunity.

-The best thing you can do to ensure a reasonable amount of repairs and spend the money to get the property inspected during your option period – you won’t regret it, especially if the inspection brings to light an issue you didn’t see.
-(See below to discover the 4 types of inspections you need to do as a landlord).
+The best thing you can do to ensure a reasonable amount of repairs is to spend the money to get the property inspected during your option period—you won’t regret it, especially if the inspection brings to light an issue you didn’t see.
+(See below to discover the four types of inspections you need to do as a landlord.).

 How much can I rent my property for?

-As a landlord you will need to determine a fair market rent.
-You can use sites such as Zillow.com or Trulia.com to see what other properties rent for in that particular location, but for the most reliable comparables, work with a Realtor to find out how much similar properties in the neighborgood have recently rented for.
-You will want to compare your property to others with similar location, size, fixtures, amenities, and landscaping.
+As a landlord, you will need to determine rent that is fair for your market.
+You can use sites such as Zillow.com or Trulia.com to see what other properties rent for in that particular location, but for the most reliable comparables, work with a Realtor to find out how much similar properties in the neighborhood have recently rented for.
+You will want to compare your property to others with s similar location, size, fixtures, amenities, and landscaping.

 Use these comparable properties to identify an average price per square foot.
 Then, multiply that price by the square footage of your property.

 Give yourself a range with a high number and a low number.
 You don’t want to be greedy, but you want to cover your expenses (keep reading for more on this).
 No one wants to be a broke landlord!

 Mortgage: This is a regular payment and contributes to paying down the principal and the interest of the loan for the property.
 Mortgages can also include payments of taxes and insurances.
 Be clear on what your mortgage payment includes.